-The Lamprey is a delicacy of this region, that is why Arbo is known as "the capital of the lamprey".
+The Lamprey is a delicacy of this region, which is why Arbo is known as "the capital of the lamprey".
 It is a fish, shaped like an Eel with a circular mouth that feeds by sucking the blood of animals.
-The time to visit Arbo and taste the lamprey is during the “Fiesta da Lamprea” (Lamprey Festival) that takes place during April.
-Even if you can't make it to the festival, the lamprey is in season every year from February till April, freshly caught, but you can try it all year-round smoked and dried which is also delicious.
+The time to visit Arbo and taste the lamprey is during the “Fiesta da Lamprea” (Lamprey Festival) that takes place in April.
+Even if you can't make it to the festival, the lamprey is in season every year from February till April, freshly caught, but you can try it all year round smoked and dried which is also delicious.

 There is no record of any other place in the world that follows such an ancient tradition linked to this prehistoric fish.
 It is a gastronomic delight in Galicia and well-known throughout Spain since visitors come all the way from Madrid just to have it for lunch!
 It can be cooked in different ways stewed in its own blood, grilled, fried, smoked, etc...